technomancy/bussard/manual.md

 computer, you can initiate a login session using your ship's communication system.
-This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new libraries, renting cargo storage, and communicating with others on board the station or elsewhere.
+This will allow you to access any of the station's services, including refueling, cargo transactions, purchasing upgrades, downloading new code, renting cargo storage, and communicating with others.

 Your targeting indicator will turn green when you are within range of a station that allows logins.